gmnrmyr/gmnrmyr/README.md

 - 🌱 I’m currently learning **Everything I can**

-- 👨‍💻 All of my projects are available at [http://grovve.xyz/](http://grovve.xyz/)
+- 👨‍💻 All of my projects are available at [http://grovve.xyz/](http://grovve.xyz/) (to be updated soon!)

 - 📫 How to reach me **myr@bonusblock.io**